Fermi Gamma-ray Space Telescope: Milky Way Gamma- and X-ray emitting Fermi bubbles

-In November 2010, it was announced that two gamma-ray and X-ray emitting bubbles were detected around Earth's and the Solar System's host galaxy, the Milky Way.
+In November 2010, it was announced that two gamma-ray and X-ray emitting bubbles were detected around our galaxy, the Milky Way.
 The bubbles, named Fermi bubbles, extend about 25 thousand light-years distant above and below the galactic center.
 The galaxy's diffuse gamma-ray fog hampered prior observations, but the discovery team led by D. Finkbeiner, building on research by G. Dobler, worked around this problem.

 Highest energy light ever seen from the Sun

 In early 2012, Fermi/GLAST observed the highest energy light ever seen in a solar eruption.

 Terrestrial gamma-ray flash observations

 Fermi telescope has observed and detected numerous terrestrial gamma-ray flashes and discovered that such flashes can produce 100 trillion positrons, far more than scientists had previously expected.

 GRB 130427A

 On 27 April 2013, Fermi detected GRB 130427A, a gamma-ray burst with one of the highest energy outputs yet recorded.

 This included detection of a gamma-ray over 94 billion electron volts (GeV).
 This broke Fermi's previous record detection, by over three times the amount.